WGTX (AM)

 WGTX (1240 kHz) is an AM radio station licensed to West Yarmouth, Massachusetts, and serving Cape Cod.
 It is owned by GCJH, Inc. and broadcasts a classic hits format as a simulcast of WGTX-FM (102.3) in Truro.

 WGTX transmits at a power of 1,000 watts non-directional.
-The transmitter is on Radio Lane in West Yarmouth.
-Programming is also heard on 250-watt FM translator W293DW at 106.5 MHz.
+The station's transmitter is on Radio Lane in West Yarmouth, programming is also heard on 250-watt FM translator W293DW at 106.5 MHz.